the-events-calendar/the-events-calendar/readme.txt

 = [4.6.7] TBD =

 * Fix - Fixed an issue where EA imports might not correctly create venues for iCalendar imports [94323]
+* Fix - Fixed a WPML incompatibility issue where language could be switched to the wrong one (thanks @dgwatkins) [94732]

 = [4.6.6] 2017-11-21 =